hamsyn/LQG-group/index.md

 Any student needs to fulfill the following requirements in order to become a PhD candidiate in the group:

-(1) Pass the qualifying exams of the Physics Departement
+(1) Pass the qualifying exams of the Physics Departement.

-(2) Pass the exams and be successful in the [Minimal Qualification Program]
+(2) Fulfill the requirements in the [Minimal Qualification Program](https://hamsyn.github.io/LQG-group/minimalqual).